-We studied the charge and spin transport properties of 1D systems, e.g. quantum wires and carbon nanotubes, focusing on the latter.
+We studied the charge and spin transport properties of 1D systems, e.g., quantum wires and carbon nanotubes, focusing on the latter.
 We considered the case of nearly perfect ohmic contact between the 1D system and the electrodes and included the strong Coulomb interaction via a Luttinger liquid model.
 We found important effects on the transport properties of these systems that are due to the Coulomb interactions.
-These appear in the dependence with bias voltage.
-In particular, the conductance is enhanced at low bias voltage, furthermore it is an oscillatory function where we can distinguish two quasi-periodic components, with periods that are related to the two velocities of the excitations of a Luttinger liquid, v and $v{\rm F}$.
+These appear in dependence with bias voltage.
+In particular, the conductance is enhanced at low bias voltage, furthermore, it is an oscillatory function where we can distinguish two quasiperiodic components, with periods that are related to the two velocities of the excitations of a Luttinger liquid, v and $v{\rm F}$.
 This effect is therefore a direct consequence of spin and charge separation.
-It is clearly visible in single band quantum wires.
+It is clearly visible in single-band quantum wires.
 In nanotubes, the amplitude of the higher period component is reduced by the presence of three (as opposed to one) neutral modes.
-Still, we can find evidence of the two velocities v and $v{\rm F}$ by comparing the dependence of the conductance with bias voltage for two different gate voltages ($V_g L = 0$ and $\pi/2$).
-It is perhaps worth noting that, for the case of non-magnetic leads with symmetric contacts, the conductance formula involves only two unknown parameters: the overall amplitude of the backscattered current, and the Luttinger parameter g, both of which can be simply estimated.
-Nevertheless, a non-trivial functional dependence upon bias voltage is predicted.
+Still, we can find evidence of the two velocities v and $v{\rm F}$ by comparing the dependence of the conductance with bias voltage for two different gate voltages ($V_gL=0$ and $\pi/2$).
+Experimental evidence of these velocities has been obtained using tunneling between quantum wires in GaAs/AlGaAs heterostructures,34-37 but more experimental data are needed for the setup considered in this paper.
+These data should focus on the dependence of the conductance on a wide range of bias voltages, and single-channel quantum wires would be preferable to nanotubes.

+It is perhaps worth noting that, for the case of nonmagnetic leads with symmetric contacts, the conductance formula involves only two unknown parameters: the overall amplitude of the backscattered current and the Luttinger parameter g, both of which can be simply estimated.
+Nevertheless, a nontrivial functional dependence upon bias voltage is predicted.

-The spin and spin current have one component in the plane of the magnetization that does not couple the two leads and is therefore independent of the gate voltage.
+The spin and spin current have one component in the plane of the magnetization, which does not couple the two leads and is therefore independent of the gate voltage.
 This term should be understood as arising from incoherent spin injection at each contact.
 It is a monotonic function of the bias voltage, and corresponds to the known spin accumulation (for the spin) and spin injection (for the spin current) effects.
 The other components that couple the two leads, and therefore depend on the gate voltage, are backscattering processes occurring with coherence between the two contacts.
 These oscillate with the bias voltage, in a manner approximately described as a sum of two periodic components, with periods related to the two velocities of the excitation of the Luttinger liquid.
-The amplitude of the higher-period component is largest in a single-channel quantum wire, and somewhat suppressed in nanotubes by the sub-band degeneracy.
+The amplitude of the higher-period component is largest in a single-channel quantum wire, and somewhat suppressed in nanotubes by the subband degeneracy.